timlee-netfos/get_detection_details/readme.md

 		- The ID of the REST API credentials
 	- {customer}_SECRET:
 		- The secret of the REST API credentials
-- find your customer's name and fill it into {customer}
-- if add new customer , please add information to "customers.txt"

 # Program Execution
 - execute python program